Samadini/VitaTrack/README.md

    - Recent activity feed
    - Greeting based on time of day

-3. **Exercise Tracking**
+3. **Exercise Tracking** ⚠️ *Temporarily Disabled*
-   - Add, edit, delete exercises (CRUD operations)
-   - Multiple exercise types (walking, running, yoga, gym, cycling, swimming)
-   - Duration and calories burned tracking
-   - Exercise history and statistics
+   - Exercise functionality has been temporarily removed to resolve build issues
+   - Will be re-implemented in a future update
-   - Beautiful icons for each exercise type
+   - Dashboard shows placeholder exercise data

 4. **Water Intake Tracking**
    - Circular progress indicator